69105-ui/reaction-rate-nn/README.md

-# Predicting Reaction Rates with Neural Networks:
+# Predicting Reaction Rates with Neural Networks
-## A Study on When Machine Learning Does *Not* Add Scientific Value
+## A Study on When Machine Learning Does Not Add Scientific Value

 **Author:** Muhammad Sarim Nawaz
 **Institution:** Cadet College Hasanabdal